anopara/texture-synthesis-nonparametric-sampling/README.md

 # Texture Synthesis
-Implementation of "Texture Synthesis with Non-Parametric Sampling" paper by Alexei A. Efros and Thomas K. Leung
+Based on "Texture Synthesis with Non-Parametric Sampling" paper by Alexei A. Efros and Thomas K. Leung

 ![](TextureSynthesis_Example.gif)